Search by product name or hair type/concerns

 Nutritional and metabolic requirements should be fulfilled for optimal hair growth.
 Your diet should contain vegetables, fruits, protein, fats, and grains.
 Biotin, folic acid, and other B-group vitamins are especially important for healthy hair.
 When our body is not getting enough nourishment, it reprioritizes where nutrients will go.
 Vital organs will get first dibs, and hair follicles may get nothing at all.

-our body needs a ready supply of oxygen and a complexity of nutrients to spur hair growth into your 50s and 60s.
-A balanced and bioavailable amount of micronutrients is vital to promote and maintain hair growth.
+Our body needs a ready supply of oxygen and a complexity of nutrients to promote healthy hair into your 50s and 60s.
+A balanced and bioavailable amount of micronutrients is vital.

-If you cannot get the nutrition you need solely from your diet, Better Not Younger’s Significant Other Hair Fortifying Vitamins can supply nutrients to strengthen your roots, stimulate circulation, and support new hair growth.
-BNY's Fortifying Vitamins are packed with zinc, B vitamins, and biotin to promote scalp health and augment your hair’s elasticity.
+If you cannot get the nutrition you need solely from your diet, Better Not Younger’s Significant Other Hair, Skin & Nails Supplement + Retinol Boost can supply nutrients to strengthen your roots and support healthy hair.
+They are packed with zinc, B vitamins and biotin to promote scalp health and augment your hair’s elasticity.

 To support scalp and follicle health, use Better Not Younger’s Superpower Fortifying Hair & Scalp Serum.
-Used nightly, this beneficial serum leverages the stimulating properties of caffeine and ginger to boost circulation and nourish your hair roots.
+Used nightly, this beneficial serum leverages the stimulating properties of caffeine and ginger to boost circulation and nourish your hair roots for healthier, thicker-looking hair.

 Aging affects the speed and quantity of our hair growth, whether we like it or not.
 There are things we cannot control, like genetics and life stressors, that determine how fast our hair grows.
 However, there are things we can control that make a big difference in our hair health.